I Lived: Music video

-In the video, Warnecke is seen bicycling, skateboarding, playing hockey and taking part in other leisure activities to make full use of his life.
-He also explains the fear of living with the disease.
-"It feels like I'm breathing through a straw", says Warnecke.
+In the video, Bryan Warnecke is seen bicycling, skateboarding, playing hockey, and enjoying other leisure activities to make the most of his life.
+He also shares the fear of living with cystic fibrosis: "It feels like I'm breathing through a straw", says Warnecke.
 "Whenever I try to breathe hard, it hurts.
 I want to make the most out of my life and have as much fun as I possibly can and my biggest fear is not being able to do that."
-The clip ends with Tedder driving Warnecke to the Red Rocks Amphitheatre in Colorado to watch Tedder and the band perform live.
+The clip ends with Warnecke and his dad driving to the Red Rocks Amphitheatre in Colorado to watch Ryan Tedder and the band perform live.
 A postscript notes that in 2014, "Bryan and his teammates have ridden over 1200 miles and raised $300,000 for Cystic Fibrosis research", and refers viewers to the website of the Cystic Fibrosis Foundation (CFF).

 Promotion and release

 On July 25, the group played "I Lived" on Today as the viewers' most requested song.
 They also performed it on The X Factor on October 26.

 Remixes have been developed for the single.
 On September 18, Arty released a remix for the song, which he describes on his website as "taken elements from the original and worked them into a melody-drenched progressive house ballad, successfully repositioning the track for the dance floor."
 On September 23, the remix EP was released, which included the Arty remix as well as a "gossamery electro-pop" remix from Carousel and a remix by the band Heroic.

 On October 1, the group performed the song at the Mercedes-Benz media night for the Paris Motor Show to help launch the B-Class Electric Drive.
 The car is also featured in the music video.

 A remix was produced for the Coca-Cola [RED] campaign to fight AIDS.
 It was done by Dave Audé and released on November 3, with an iTunes release on November 24.